Agenda

 Discussion topics:

-- What the International Year of Quantum means for the UK and why 2026 is a significant opportunity to showcase UK ambition, accelerate innovation, and shape the global quantum agenda
+- What the International Year of Quantum means for the UK and it sets the foundation to shape the global quantum agenda for the next decade

 - How UK-led quantum breakthroughs are already transforming sectors like finance, pharmaceuticals, logistics, and cybersecurity

-- What’s needed to deliver the UK’s 10-year National Quantum Strategy, from funding and regulation to skills and infrastructure
+- What’s needed to deliver the UK’s 10-year National Quantum Strategy until 2033, from funding and regulation to skills and infrastructure – and what happens beyond this strategy?

 - Supporting commercialisation, scaling startups, and attracting private investment across the quantum value chain